iPhone Food Photography Lighting Tips for Better Food Images

 Black Foam Boards

-To make your foam board stand up right so you don’t have to hold it, you have three options:
+To make your foam board stand up right so you don’t have to hold it in place, you have three options:

-1. Use a clamp at the base of the board.
-The handles are spread apart and will help it stand upright.
+1. Use a clamp and attach it to the base of the board.

-2. Create a v-flat using two pieces of board taped together to create a ‘book’ with the tape down the middle.
+2. Create a v-flat using two pieces of board taped together to create a ‘book’ with the tape down the middle of the two boards.
 It will open like a book and will balance upright on the table.

 3. Use a light stand and clamp your board to the light stand.